iPlug2/iPlug2/Documentation/quickstart.md

 * Firstly, make sure your image is in PNG format.
-  By default iPlug2 IPlug only works with PNG files.
+  By default iPlug2 only works with PNG files.

 * Copy the PNG file to the IPlug Project's image resource folder e.g.